Pucci00/led/README.md

 # led
-Arduino code to run more indipendent strips of led simultaneusly.
+Arduino code to run few indipendent strips of led simultaneusly.
 Made for Elegoo Uno.